QuickBooks Blog

 Prep early for a stress-free tax season

-A company’s equity reflects the value of the business, and the retained earnings balance is an important account within equity.
+A company’s equity reflects the value of the business, and the retained earnings balance is an important equity account.
 To make informed decisions, you need to understand how financial statements like the balance sheet and the income statement impact retained earnings.

-You can retain earnings, pay a cash dividend to shareholders, or choose a hybrid solution that addresses both of those.
+You can retain earnings, pay a cash dividend to shareholders, or choose a hybrid solution that addresses both.
 The details are up to you, and you should use what you’ve learned here to make smart decisions regarding retained earnings and the future of your business.
-You can stay on top of your earnings, get accurate reports, and easily track transitions with QuickBooks.
+You can stay on top of your earnings, get accurate reports, and easily track transitions with accounting software like QuickBooks.

 Recommended for you